robertsirc/rust-wasm-labs/section-02/README.md

 To deploy Kubewarden we are going to need [Helm](https://helm.sh/) install on your development machine.

+We are also going to need to install [kwctl](https://github.com/kubewarden/kwctl) on your local work station.

 ## Installing Kubewarden

 Add the Kubewarden repo via `Helm`: